it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 - Authentication systems are inventoried - Maintain an inventory of each of the organization's authentication systems, including those located on-site or at a remote service provider.
 Make sure you have a full understanding of how all users are authenticated and by what mechanism.
 It is possible for the same application to have multiple login pages.
 Make sure you know about these.

+[AMW: Lets make sure we follow this one up on Level 2 or 3 that all authenticate systems apply access control consistently.]

+[AMW: is this one really useful?
+How do we verify this without making them aware of authentication systems we found?
+No one will fail this one.
+Perhaps just convert this one to a requirement to apply authentication consistently throughout the application?
+Variations for different user types is permitted.]

 Applies to: All components

 Method: Copy